 During an operation, the player can select 1 or more vedettes in an area and move them.
-The basic rules are applied as if the vedettes were corps, but any fatigue points have no effect.
+The number of movement points available for a vedette, or a stack of vedettes, is the value of the revealed card plus 1.
+Fatigue points have no effect.
 To fool the opponent, each player must hide part of the reserve of fatigue cylinders behind their screen and pretend to place them on 1 or more of their corps at the end of the vedette move.
 Vedettes cannot combine with corps for an operation.
 They have to move alone.